abdullah-muhammedd/todo-api/README.md

 ### Log File Rotation:

--   You utilize the `winston-daily-rotated` file transport to manage log file rotation.
+-   utilize the `winston-daily-rotated` file transport to manage log file rotation.
 -   Log files are changed daily, which helps organize logs by date.
 -   Older log files, which are older than 14 days, are automatically deleted.
 -   This approach ensures that log files are well-maintained and that disk space is managed efficiently.